franciscovillaescusa/Quijote-simulations/docs/source/png.rst

 The value of initial random seed for the simulation :math:`i` is :math:`10\times i+5` (this can be found in the ``2LPT.params`` file) independently of the shape and :math:`f_{\rm NL}` value.
 For instance, the value of the initial random seed for ``OR_CMB_p/100`` and ``OR_CMB_m/100`` is 1005.
 This choice enables the calculation of partial derivatives, needed for Fisher matrix calculations.

+For the details about the linear matter power spectrum used for these simulations see :ref:`linear_Pk`.

 Snapshots
 ~~~~~~~~~